Dillon-Roller/Quad-Tree/README.md

 sudo apt-get install freeglut3-dev
 ```
 ## Build
 To build and compile all source files, do `make`.
+You can remove all object files using `make clean`
 ## Run
 Build outputs an executable called `quadtree`.
 You can run this like `./quadtree [image]` from within the directory.
 ## Program